-Compare monthly and lifetime benefits at different ages, and see how other factors may affect your benefit amount.
+Compare estimated monthly and lifetime benefits at different claiming ages, and see how other factors may affect your benefits amount.

 If you claim Social Security benefits at age 62 or 65, you'll obviously start getting benefits earlier than if you waited to claim at age 70.

 On average, however, waiting to claim benefits until age 70 yields larger benefit payments.